wiris/html-integrations/README.md

 html-integrations$ npm install
 ```

+### Compiling

-Then, we need to bootstrap all the packages.
+Then, we need to compile all the packages.
 What this does is try to find
 which dependencies of the mono-repo packages are present inside the mono-repo
 itself, and link to them instead of downloading them from the npm repository.